For other Denny’s scholarship opportunities click here. Applications open September 1.

 The Postsecondary National Policy Institute says that many first generation students have lower household median incomes and greater financial needs than those who have at least one parent who has attended college.
 Additionally, the percentage of first-generation students borrowing federal money has more than doubled over the past 20 years.

-Take a look at the commercial below aired on the 2017 NAACP Image Awards, February 11.
+Take a look at the commercial below, airing on the 2018 NAACP Image Awards, February 15.

 Thanks for your donation!